-- 1. No alcoholic beverage may be possessed, distributed, served, or consumed by persons under the age of 21. - 2.
-Tailgating will be limited to home games unless otherwise approved by the Assistant Vice President for Student Affairs for University sponsored events. - 3.
-For home games that occur during a regular school day, tailgating activities will be allowed after 5:00 p.m.
-For home games that occur on days when school is not in session, tailgating will be allowed starting at 5:00 p.m. the night before the game. - 4.
-All glass containers and cans are prohibited.
-Any beverage consumed must be poured in a paper or plastic cup. - 5.
-No oversized or common source containers of any sort (including but not limited to kegs, punch bowls, beer balls, party balls) are permitted. - 6.
-Alcohol drinking games, funneling or any other activity deemed by the University as inappropriate, are prohibited. - 7.
-Individuals(s) or groups engaging in inappropriate or disruptive behavior will be directed by law enforcement personnel to cease and desist from doing so and are subject to University, local or state action. - 8.
-At home games, alcohol cannot be brought into the venue and all persons entering the venue are subject to a reasonable check/search of personal bags, purses, coats, etc. Anyone found in possession of alcoholic beverages (other than those sold in the venue) and/or other items deemed dangerous or inappropriate by the University will be refused admission to the game.
+• No alcoholic beverage may be possessed, distributed, served, or consumed by

+- persons under the age of 21. - Tailgating will be limited to home games unless otherwise approved by the Dean of Students for University sponsored events. - For home games that occur during a regular school day, tailgating activities will be allowed after 5:00 - p.m.
+For home games that occur on days when school is not in session, tailgating will be allowed starting at 5:00 p.m. the night before the game. - All glass containers and cans are prohibited.
+Any beverage consumed must be poured in a paper or plastic cup. - No oversized or common source containers of any sort (including but not limited to kegs, punch bowls, beer balls, party balls) are permitted. - Alcohol drinking games, funneling or any other activity deemed by the University, as inappropriate, are prohibited. - Individuals(s) or groups engaging in inappropriate or disruptive behavior will be directed by law enforcement personnel to cease and desist from doing so and are subject to University, local or state action. - At home games, alcohol cannot be brought into the venue and all persons entering the venue are subject to a reasonable check/search of personal bags, purses, coats, etc. Anyone found in possession of alcoholic beverages (other than those sold in the venue) and/or other items deemed dangerous or inappropriate by the University will be refused admission to the game.
 Any individual found in possession of said items will be evicted from the venue and will not be allowed to re-enter the venue for the remainder of the calendar day on which the game is held.
-Alcohol may be purchased inside the venue by those of legal age with valid identification.

-- 9. Cups, containers, ice chests, etc. may not be brought into the venue. - 10.
-Failure to follow these rules and regulations may result in eviction from campus with possible University, local, or state action to follow.
+Alcohol may be purchased inside the venue by those of legal age with valid identification. - Cups, containers, ice chests, etc. may not be brought into the venue. - Failure to follow these rules and regulations may result in eviction from campus with possible University, local, or state action to follow.